Use the Logic Map to add Logic to your typeforms

 There are some logic types that you can’t modify directly from the Logic Map just yet.
 These limitations are the following:

-- You can’t add logic to Endings directly from the Logic Map.
+- You can't add Logic to assign answers to different Endings directly from the Logic Map.
 To link answers to Endings, go to the Logic panel, and select Outcome quiz under Simple Logic.
 You can find out more about assigning Endings to different responses here.

 - You can add scores using variables directly from the Logic Map, but you can’t access the Score quiz feature from there.
 To create a simple score quiz by assigning points to answers, select Score quiz under Simple Logic.
 You can find out more about this feature here.